 There are an array of reasons why an infant may develop IUGR.
 Some of the most common include:

 - Placental Abnormalities: If the placenta fails to function properly, the infant may not be able to get adequate oxygen and nutrients.

 - Preeclampsia: Preeclampsia has been associated with a heightened risk of IUGR, especially during the second trimester.

-- Chromosomal Disorders: Any chromosomal defect, such as Down’s Syndrome or ancephaly, may lead to IUGR.
+- Chromosomal Disorders: Any chromosomal defect, such as Down’s Syndrome or anencephaly, may lead to IUGR.

-- Maternal Infections: Infections including rubella, toxoplasmosis, and syphilis has been linked to a heightened risk of IUGR.
+- Maternal Infections: Maternal infections including rubella, toxoplasmosis, and syphilis have been linked to a heightened risk of IUGR.

 - Carrying twins